The internet is full of all sorts of reports and posts which aim to help brands with their content marketing.

 To find out, as well as to add to our body of content marketing material, Econsultancy recently invited a number of professional content marketers to a roundtable discussion in Sydney.
 Here, in discussions led by David Voorn, head of lifecycle Marketing at Salmat, content marketers were free to discuss the problems that they face as well some of the solutions they have figured out.

-So, back to the programme.
 What challenges are content marketers facing these days and what did our roundtable experts say about how to overcome them?

 1) Keeping content fresh